ChrisWiegman/chriswiegman.com/content/posts/2021-10-15-the-travel-i-dream-of-the-most.md

 tags:
   - Home
   - Travel
 ---

-Before COVID I travelled a lot.
+Before COVID I traveled a lot.
 While it isn't even part of my job description I was on the road over 4 months in 2019 alone.
 It was fun, I won't say otherwise, but being home makes me realize it isn't a life I hope to go back to.

 These past few weeks I've been writing a lot about the concept of home, but where we've been and where we would like to move.
 I've commented a lot about why we're unhappy where we are but I've yet to really put into words the "why" part of it.
 Why did we make the decision to move here?